Master Terms and Conditions

 2.3 Confidential Information: has the meaning given in Clause 7.

-2.4 Contract Year: means the period of twelve (12) months commencing on the Effective Date and each anniversary thereafter.
+2.4 Contract Year: means the period of twelve (12) months commencing on the Effective Date and each anniversary thereafter. unless and alternative date is detailed on the Customer Order.

 2.5 Critical Fault: a reproducible fault which substantially hinders or prevents the Customer from using the Software Service.